arobinson434/SecMes/README.md

 this class.
 In doing so, it will define routines for doing things such as, handling connection events, and sending and receiving messages.
 * `SecEngine` - Any encryption library should be wrapped in code that inherits from this class.
-What that interface should look like is still TBD.
+In doing so, it will provide functions for generating keys, and encrypting/decrypting messages.
 * `ChatWindow` - The user interface, however implemented, should be wrapped in code that inherits from this class.
 In doing so, it will expose a generic interface for displaying info to the user, and getting input from the user.